 - Rim brakes are cheaper, lighter, and easier to maintain than disc brakes.
 But their stopping power is easily affected by elements like water or dirt.
 So, mountain bikes with rim brakes are better for casual riders who don’t push their bikes to their limits.

-- Disc brakes provide you with better stopping power at any conditions and effectivity, but they are heavier and more expensive than rim brakes.
+- Disc brakes provide better stopping power in any conditions and effectivity, but they are heavier and more expensive than rim brakes.

 Mountain Bike Size